Morwenn/cpp-sort/docs/Sorter-adapters.md

 ```

 Most of the library's *sorter adapters* can store the passed *sorters* in their internals, allowing them to use adapt *stateful sorters*.
 Unless explicitly mentioned otherwise in an adapter's description, it is safe to assume that the *sorter adapters* in the library have the following properties:
 * The *sorter adapter* stores a copy of every passed sorters in its internals and uses those copy when needed.
-If every *original sorter* is empty and default-constructible, then the *sorter adapter* is also empty and default-constructible.
+If every *adapted sorter* is empty and default-constructible, then the *resulting sorter* is also empty and default-constructible.
-* If the *sorter adapter* adapts a single *sorter*, then it has a member function called `get()` which returns a reference to the internal *sorter* whose reference and `const` qualifications match those of the *sorter adapter* instance.
-If the *sorter adapter* is empty and default-constructible, then a default-constructed instance of the type of the *original sorter* is returned instead.
+* If the *sorter adapter* adapts a single *sorter*, then it has a member function called `get()` which returns a reference to the internal *sorter* whose reference and `const` qualifications match those of the *resulting sorter* instance.
+If the *resulting adapter* is empty and default-constructible, then a default-constructed instance of the type of the *adapted sorter* is returned instead.
+* The `operator()` of the *resulting sorter* has cv-qualifications similar to those of the *adapted sorter*.
+This is generally achieved by taking an explicit `this` template parameter.
 * If the *sorter adapter* is empty and default-constructible, then it can be converted to any function pointer whose signature matches that of its `operator()`.

-It is worth noting that in the current state of things, sorters & adapters are expected to have a `const operator()`, and thus don't play nice with *mutable sorters*.
-There are plans to properly handle *mutable sorters* in the future: you can track [the corresponding issue][issue-104].

 ## Available sorter adapters